Moore graph: Examples

-Although all the known Moore graphs are vertex-transitive graphs, the unknown one (if it exists) cannot be vertex-transitive, as its automorphism group can have order at most 375, less than its number of vertices.
+Although all the known Moore graphs are vertex-transitive graphs, any of degree 57 cannot be vertex-transitive, as its automorphism group can have order at most 375, less than its number of vertices.

-If the generalized definition of Moore graphs that allows even girth graphs is used, the even girth Moore graphs correspond to incidence graphs of (possible degenerate) Generalized polygons.
+If the generalized definition of Moore graphs that allows even girth graphs is used, the even girth Moore graphs correspond to incidence graphs of (possible degenerate) generalized polygons.
 Some examples are the even cycles C_{2n}, the complete bipartite graphs K_{n,n} with girth four, the Heawood graph with degree 3 and girth 6, and the Tutte–Coxeter graph with degree 3 and girth 8.
-More generally, it is known that, other than the graphs listed above, all Moore graphs must have girth 5, 6, 8, or 12.
+More generally it is known that, other than the graphs listed above, all Moore graphs must have girth 5, 6, 8, or 12.
 The even girth case also follows from the Feit-Higman theorem about possible values of n for a generalized n-gon.